hallofstairs/bsky-net/README.md

 - `voter-model.ipynb`: Simple voter model simulation

 > **Note:** Make sure you have the necessary data files in the `data/processed/` directory before running the notebooks on your own machine.
-The data files are not included in this repository due to size constraints.